gabrielcmfontes/gabrielcmfontes/README.md

 # Hi, i'm Gabriel Fontes
-### Student of Information Systems, C and JavaScript enthusiast, contributing to smaller projects and open for collaborations.
+### Student of Information Systems, C, Java and JavaScript enthusiast, contributing to smaller projects and open for collaborations.

 ⤷ Here I create projects to learn more and in the future I would like to specialize in Cybersecurity, but for now i study C and JS, i'm going to learn Java this year because of college!